CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "What is the advantage of executing the running processes in the background?
+???+ question "What is the advantage of executing the running processes in the background?
 How can you do that?"

     The most significant advantage of executing a process in the background is that you can perform other tasks simultaneously.
 More processes can be completed while you are working on different things.
 This can be done by appending an ampersand (`&`) at the end of the command.